Billy Bush under fire over vulgar Trump tape

 NBC News had no immediate comment on that, either.

+And downright strange -- since Billy Bush is a cousin of George W. and Jeb Bush.

+"Imagine if Billy Bush had remembered his talk with Donald Trump in time to help cousin Jeb," entertainment web site The Wrap opined on Friday night.

-Bush is a co-host of the 9 a.m. hour of "Today," NBC's highly profitable morning show.
+Bush recently became a co-host of the 9 a.m. hour of "Today," NBC's highly profitable morning show.
 He regularly appears during other hours of the four-hour broadcast, which has a predominately female audience.

 As the controversy over the tape erupted on Friday afternoon, Anthony Quintano, who formerly ran the "Today" show's social media efforts, pointed out that "a majority of the 'Today' show production staff is female" and said it "won't go over well internally to keep Billy Bush around."